The Oxford Companion to Architecture Reference library

 This work provides a compact, accessible collection of entries on printmakers, poster artists, illustrators, cartoonists, calligraphers, and illuminators either native to or active in the United Kingdom from the Middle Ages to the present.
 The Dictionary is therefore an essential reference for the rich history of British printmaking—both fine art prints as well as works for mass print media—and artistic activities related to the production of manuscripts and printed books.
 Because of Benezit’s focus on European artists, particularly those active in the 18th, 19th, and 20th centuries, this collection provides excellent coverage of these media during their most significant periods of development.

 Entries provide concise narratives of artists’ careers, and many include bibliographies, exhibition histories, collection holdings, or auction records; over 200 entries feature images of artists’ signatures and monograms.

-A Dictionary of American Art & Artists (2 ed.)
+A Dictionary of Architecture and Landscape Architecture (3 ed.)
 Quick reference

 A Dictionary of Modern and Contemporary Art (3 ed.)
 Quick reference

 This authoritative reference work boasts worldwide coverage of modern and contemporary art from 1900 to the present day.
 It features A to Z entries on movements, styles, techniques, artists, critics, schools, and galleries.
 A valuable resource for artists, art students, and art lovers, it gives indication of public collections and publicly sited works as well as suggestions for further reading within entries.